-Figure 10: Confidence assessment of the updated map output.
+Figure 11.
+Confidence assessment of the updated map output.
 Values between zero and four where four indicates maximum confidence.

-4 Discussion
+5 Discussion

-We have derived a new data layer of rock in CP2 regions 1 (Northern North Sea) and 2 (Southern North Sea) and a small part of region 7 around Orkney and Shetland, representing the second phase of roll-out of the method developed by Diesing et al (2015).
-The derived data layer has a nominal scale of 1:250,000 and as such gives a sufficiently detailed indication of the distribution of rock at or near the seabed in the North Sea at a regional scale.
-Whilst the data layer was derived by using the best available data sources and methods, it should be noted that the derived results are unlikely to be sufficient for detailed monitoring of change in reef extent, due to the inherent and unavoidable inaccuracies in data and methods.
+This study has derived a new data layer of rock in 5, 6 and 7 (Irish Sea, Minches and Western Scotland and Scottish Continental Shelf), representing the third phase of roll-out of the method developed by Diesing et al (2015).
+The derived data layer has a nominal scale of 1:250,000 and as such gives a sufficiently detailed indication of the distribution of rock at or near the seabed at a regional scale.
+Whilst the data layer was derived by using the best-available data sources and methods, it should be noted that the derived results are unlikely to be sufficient for detailed monitoring of change in reef extent, due to the inherent and unavoidable inaccuracies in data and methods.

-We have demonstrated how automated approaches to seabed mapping and in-depth geological knowledge can be combined to derive an improved representation of bedrock at and near the seabed in CP2 regions 1 (Northern North Sea) and 2 (Southern North Sea).
-In essence, this means that the applied method could be described as semi-automated, as it contains aspects of automated mapping as well as expert intervention.
-It would certainly be desirable to develop a fully automated method with the aim to reduce subjectivity and increase reproducibility.
-However, this would require:
+We have demonstrated how automated approaches to seabed mapping and in-depth geological knowledge can be combined to derive an improved representation of bedrock at and near the sea bed, this means that the applied method could be described as semi-automated.